matteomattei/matteomattei.github.io/_posts/2014-08-19-protect-wp-content-uploads-folder-and-avoid-spam.md

   - spam
   - apache
 ---

-Usually it is not a problem with Wordpress itself but sometimes we install lot of plugins that comes from a not well known origins or that are buggy and they can compromise the entire server.
-So, after dozens of server sanitizations I am going to summarize all the best practice I found.
+Usually it is not a problem with Wordpress itself but sometimes we install lot of plugins that come from not well known origins or that are buggy and they can compromise the entire server.
+So, after dozens of server maintanance sessions, I am going to summarize all the best practice I found.

- - If you have direct control of the admin area of WP you can restrict the filesystem permissions of *uploads* folder:
+ - If you have direct control of the admin area of WP you can restrict the filesystem permissions of *uploads* folder to only user and group:

 ```
 chmod o-w wp-content/uploads
 ```

- Remember that in this way you are not able to upload files from the admin area.
+ Remember that in this way you are not able to upload files from the admin area if the web server runs with *other* privileges.

  - Check the origin of all plugins and make sure to keep your WP installation up to date.
 In fact attackers often use the last vulnerabilities to attack your server!
  - Use a different user for each domain.
 This is a general best practice because if an attacker haks your website, he will not be able to access to all other websites in the same server with the same credentials.